-A plant variety right is an intellectual property right for the exclusive exploitation of a named plant variety.
+A plant variety right is an intellectual property (IP) right for the exclusive exploitation of a named plant variety.
 As with other IP rights, plant variety rights are intended to promote and protect creativity and investment into research – in this case innovation in producing plant varieties for the development of agriculture and horticulture and to serve market demand.

 In Europe, plant varieties can be protected either nationally or at European Community level.
-In the UK, a national Plant Breeders Right is available.
+In the UK, a national Plant Breeders Right (PBR) is available.
 Separately, European and national patents can be obtained for some plants and plant-related inventions which are not restricted to plant varieties per se, although certain plant breeding methods and plants obtained by those methods are excluded from patentability.

 This information sheet summarises the systems for the protection of plant varieties and outlines the scope of patent protection available for plant-related inventions in Europe and the UK.